 Substrate must be saturated, but with no standing water (SSD condition).
 Repair zone surfaces must be primed with a slurry coat of MEADOW-CRETE OV.
 Thoroughly scrub a thin layer of the slurry coat into the substrate with a stiff bristle brush.
-For enhanced bond prime (SSD) substrate with a slurry coat (2 parts MEADOW-CRETE OV powder to 1 part ACRY-LOK).
+For enhanced bond, prime (SSD) substrate with a slurry coat (2 parts MEADOW-CRETE OV powder to 1 part ACRY-LOK™ from W. R. MEADOWS).
 Placement of the repair mortar must proceed when the slurry is tacky.
 Do not allow the slurry to dry.

-Add the MEADOW-CRETE OV to the water in the mixing vessel.
-A mortar type mixer with rubber tipped blades is recommended as this type of mixing provides optimum blending.
+Mixing … Add MEADOW-CRETE OV to water in mixing vessel.
+A mortar-type mixer with rubber-tipped blades is recommended, as this type of mixing provides optimum blending.
 Smaller quantities may be mixed with an electric drill and Jiffy mixer blade at a 400 – 600 rpm speed.

 DO NOT MIX BY HAND as hand mixing will not produce properly blended material.
-Mix only that amount of material which can be placed and finished within the working time of approximately 15 to 20 minutes at 21° C (70°F).
-Hot weather will reduce and cold weather will increase working time.
+Mix only that amount of material which can be placed and finished within the working time of approximately 15 to 20 minutes at 21° C. Hot weather will reduce and cold weather will increase working time.
 Do not over mix – total mixing time should not exceed 4 to 5 minutes.

-(a) Pour 4.0 litres (0.88 Imperial gallon) of clean water for each bag of MEADOW-CRETE OV into the mixer.
+(a) Pour 3.5 litres (0.93 US gallon) of clean water for each bag of MEADOW-CRETE OV into the mixer.

-Immediately following mixing, place material onto the water saturated area to be patched, following the preparation method previously detailed.
+Placing … Immediately following mixing, place material onto the water-saturated area to be patched, following the preparation method previously detailed.
 DO NOT LET SCRUB COAT DRY PRIOR TO MORTAR PLACEMENT.

 Smooth final layer with wood or sponge float and close with a steel trowel if necessary.
 Do not overwork surface.

-Protect the patch against rapid mix water evaporation in sunny, windy, high temperature and low humidity application conditions.
-The use of EVAPRE™ Evaporation Retardant from W. R. MEADOWS may proceed immediately after screeding and/or between finishing operations.
-MEADOW-CRETE OV must be cured in accordance with ACI 308 utilizing a suitable curing compound, such as #1100 or VOCOMP®-25. from W. R. MEADOWS.
+Curing … Protect the patch against rapid mix water evaporation in sunny, windy, high temperature, and low humidity application conditions.
+The use of EVAPRE™ evaporation retardant from W. R. MEADOWS may proceed immediately after screeding and/or between finishing operations.
+MEADOW-CRETE OV must be cured in accordance with ACI 308 utilizing a suitable curing compound, such as 1100 or VOCOMP®-25 from W. R. MEADOWS.
 Protect from freezing and rain.

 Prolonged contact with skin not recommended, use rubber gloves to avoid sensitivity to Portland cement.
-Avoid contact with the eyes, goggles are recommended.
+Avoid contact with the eyes; goggles are recommended.
 Wash thoroughly with water.
-See product label and Material Safety Data Sheet for additional information.
+See product label and Safety Data Sheet for additional information.
 Read and follow all instructions and precautions.